MalloZup/gitbot/README.md

 # Why gitbot?

 Gitbot was developed. to run jenkins job against a repo.
-It differs from travis because it's not limited on container or other, it just run
+It differs from travis because it's not limited on container or others limited env, it just run everywhere.

+Like in custom jenkins server or vms(OS indipendent), or in custum containers.

 ## 1) Installation: